AndrewFreemantle/fatlemon.co.uk/_posts/2009/2009-03-01-my-favourite-gadget-of-2008-the-synology-ds107.md

   - Linux
   - Synology
 ---
-Yep, I know it's March already :smiley: but back in December I picked up one of these because I was after some Network Attached Storage, and it has impressed me ever since.
+Yep, I know it's March already <i class="fa fa-smile-o"></i> but back in December I picked up one of these because I was after some Network Attached Storage, and it has impressed me ever since.
 This isn't a review as such, more a highlight of my favourite features and possibly some tips and tricks I've found..

 ![Synology DS107+]({{ site.imageurl }}2009/Synology-DS107.png)